Linapear/blockchain-class/Readme.md

 ```

 # Generate requirements.txt:
-Once you have installed all the required packages, you can generate a requirements.txt file that lists all the installed packages and their versions.
+After installed all the required packages, generate a requirements.txt file that lists all the installed packages and their versions.
 ```
 pip freeze > requirements.txt
 ```